soniasingla/shardeum-docs/docs/node/run/validator.md

   </TabItem>
 </Tabs>

-- Check your correct version from either CLI or GUI and make sure it is the latest version.
+- Check your currect version from either CLI or GUI and make sure it is the latest version.

 :::